MY WORK

 Chris is a regular contributor to the South China Morning Post and Asia Times.
 His work has also appeared in the Southeast Asia Globe, Politics.co.uk and 9Dashline.

-He is also Project Coordinator for the Platform for Peace and Humanity's Central Asia programme.
+He is also Director of the Platform for Peace and Humanity's Indo-Pacific programme.

 Follow Me